Capsicum annuum

 -

 Chilies need some time to ripen, up to 90 to 120 days from planting the pods.
-Caring for the plant during this time consists of cleaning the plant from wilted leaves and dead flowers.
+Caring for the plant during this time consists of cleaning the plant from wilted leaves and dead flowers as not every flower becomes a fruit.
+The plant has the skill to use its resources in the best imaginable way.

 - Chili pepper fruits ripen from white/purple to bright red color in about 12 weeks from planting.